This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The head of the dragon welcomes us as we enter the Chinatown gate.
 I’m hoping it sprinkles us with an extra dose of luck – it is the year of the Dragon after all.

-Craig and I lived at the Golden Mountain on the outskirts of Chinatown.
-Despite living so close, our exploration was limited to a quick walk down to our favourite food stall of an evening for take away noodle gravy wrapped in butchers’ paper.
+Craig and I lived near Golden Mountain on the outskirts of Chinatown.
+Despite living so close, our exploration was limited to a quick walk down to our favourite food stall of the evening for takeaway noodle gravy wrapped in butcher’s paper.

 Chinatown is full of unexpected surprises like that.